strangerstudios/paid-memberships-pro/readme.txt

 8. Membership Account page, display all sections or show specific sections using shortcode attributes.

 == Changelog ==
+= 2.4.5 - 2022-01-06 =
+* SECURITY: Updated escaping in the pmpro_getLevelAtCheckout and pmpro_checkDiscountCode functions as extra precaution against SQL injections.
+(Thanks, WPScan)

 = 2.4.4 - 2020-09-02 =
 * BUG FIX: Fixed fatal error that sometimes occurred on the payment settings page when using PHP 5.6 or earlier.
 * BUG FIX: Fixed fatal errors that showed up on the frontend invoice page.